schlegel11/MobileCoach/README.md

 Extend your tomcat configuration files or startup scripts with this setting.

+You should also add the following parameters to avoid problems with the Log4J logging system:

+	-Dmc_logging_folder=/tmp -Dmc_logging_console_level=INFO

 **Suggestion:**
 Ensure that your Tomcat installation is allowed to read and write to all folders configured in the **configuration.properties**